Wye Valley Railway: Construction

 The timing of the authorisation was unfortunate, as on 10 May 1866 the banking firm of Overend, Gurney and Company suspended payments, having run out of money to discharge its liabilities, and the surrounding financial turmoil provoked a massive failure of the availability of investment money.
 The company found it impossible to secure the necessary capital, and the start of construction was much delayed.
-In fact nothing was done for several years, and as the authorising Act specified a time limit, it was necessary to obtain a further Act allowing an extension of time.
-This was the Wye Valley Railway Act of 16 June 1871.
+In fact nothing was done for several years, and as the authorising act specified a time limit, it was necessary to obtain a further act of Parliament allowing an extension of time.
+This was the Wye Valley Railway Amendment Act 1871 (34 & 35 Vict. c. xlix) of 16 June 1871.

 Still it proved impossible to get subscriptions, and a financial launch in 1874 offered £230,000 of shares to the public.
 Confidence was intended to be inspired by the assurance that the Great Western Railway were to work the line, guaranteeing (it was claimed) 6% on capital for five years.
 The railway was to "open a new and much shorter route from Liverpool and the north, Birmingham and the Midland districts, to Newport, Cardiff, Bristol and the West of England, and this through route will be very materially improved on the completion of the Severn Tunnel now in course of construction."
-A further Act of Parliament in 1874 authorised certain deviations of the formerly approved route, in particular affecting the crossing of the River Wye at Tintern, and the course down the eastern bank of the river.
+A further act of Parliament in 1874 authorised certain deviations of the formerly approved route, in particular affecting the crossing of the River Wye at Tintern, and the course down the eastern bank of the river.

 Construction was started at Tintern on 26 May 1874, the contractor Reid Brothers and Co having undertaken to complete the line by December 1875.
 The technical aspects of the construction were difficult, especially at the southern end of the route.
 There were two tunnels; the longer was Tidenham (or Denhill) tunnel.
 When completed it was 1188 yd in length (having been planned at 715 yd).
 The actual construction cost of the line was £318,000, the greater part of the expenditure being on the tunnel.